Safe, responsible scooting

 We want our e-scooter to be the same - a comfortable, easy and safe option for those short journeys, instead of jumping in a car.
 You can also be confident knowing that when hiring a Beryl e-scooter you will be covered by our vehicle insurance.

 The Beryl smart unit is always online, always connected, ensuring scooters are ready to be ridden by our users and available to share scooter information.
 E.g where scooters go, how long they are used, and if they are parked out of bay or even leave the operating area.

 Now you know a bit more about our scooters and how they work, here are a few things to help you get started to ensure you get the best experience.
-To begin a trip with a Beryl e-Scooter, follow the simple in-app directions, register your payment details and a UK-valid provisional or full driving licence.
-Once you’ve followed the directions of how to scoot safely, you will be able to unlock the vehicle for use.
+To begin a trip with a Beryl e-scooter, follow the simple in-app directions, register your payment details and a UK-valid provisional or full driving licence.
+Once you’ve followed the directions on how to scoot safely, you will be able to unlock the vehicle for use.
 To get started, put one foot on the footboard, keep your hands on the handlebars and push off with your foot to get going before pressing 'Go' gently.
-At the end of your ride, you must lock the scooter via the app and will hear a chime from the scooter to register that it is locked.
-Beryl e-Scooters available to hire are visible both on the street and in the app.
+At the end of your ride, you must park in a designated area and lock the scooter via the app.
+You will hear a chime from the scooter to register that it is locked and your journey will end.
+Beryl e-scooters which are available to hire are visible both on the street and in the app.

 Have a UK-valid driving licence or provisional licence

 Be aged 16 or older, or 18 or older in the West Midlands

 Have registered for an account via the Beryl app

 Only ride in cycle lanes or on the road